Constraints on Galactic Wino Densities from Gamma Ray Lines: Factorization

 \subsection{SCET-II}

-The relevant SCET modes for our kinematics are soft, with momentum scaling, $p \sim (\lambda,\lambda,\lambda)$ and collinear with $p\sim(1,\lambda,\lambda^2)$.
-Where $\lambda=M_W/M_\chi$ and we work in units of $M_\chi$ which is the largest scale in the problem.
-SCET with this set of modes is called SCET-II.
-The collinear modes compose the jet in which the observed photon is produced.
-SCET is invariant under two distinct gauge symmetries, collinear (in however many collinear directions there are, in our case just one) and soft.
-This soft transformation is, in general, distinct from the soft or US transformations in the NRQCD sector.
+The momentum modes we need in our EFT are those which describe our external states and capture the dominant IR physics.
+The KLN theorem tells us that the IR physics is described by ``dangerous states" \cite{Weinberg}, which in our case are modes for which, either all components of momenta are small (soft modes) or modes whose momentum is collinear with the observed photon.
+What we mean by small is decided by the power counting parameter $\lambda(\equiv M_W/M_\chi)$.
+For SCET, we choose to choose a lightlike-vector $\bar n$ which gives the direction of the final jet containing the observed photon.
+Since our cross section of interest is spherically symmetric (it is an $S$-wave annihilation), without loss of generality we take $n= (1,0,0,1)$.
+We obtain the relevant SCET modes for our kinematics by projecting momenta along $n$, the conjugate null vector $\bar n = (1,0,0,-1)$, and the directions perpendicular to $n$ and $\bar n$.
+The fields we keep are soft, with momentum scaling, $(\bar n \cdot p, \, n \cdot p, \, p_\perp) \sim M_{\chi}(\lambda,\lambda,\lambda)$ and collinear with $p\sim M_{\chi}(1,\lambda^2,\lambda)$.
+We work in units of $M_\chi$ which is the largest scale in the problem.
+With this set of modes, the effective field theory is known as SCET-II.\footnote{In SCET-I, the ``soft'' modes have strictly smaller virtuality than the collinear ones, $p\sim (\lambda^2,\lambda^2,\lambda^2)$, and for this reason are sometimes called ultrasoft.} The collinear modes compose the jet in which the observed photon is produced.
+SCET is invariant under two distinct gauge symmetries, collinear (in however many collinear directions there are, which is just one in our case) and soft.
+This soft transformation is, in general, distinct from the soft or ultrasoft transformations in the NRQCD sector.